 This gadget of the company Lishtot performs a simple test to see if your "clear" water is actually good to drink.

 How does it work?
-Water emits its own local electromagnetic field, which TestDrop Pro analyzes.
+The water emits its own local electromagnetic field, which TestDrop Pro analyzes.
 The TestDrop Pro uses the electromagnetic reading to determine if the water is safe to drink.
 Pure water produces a slightly different reading than water containing lead, chlorine, or E. coli.
 The TestDrop Pro can test for the presence of up to 20 pollutants, and does not need to be placed in water to perform the test.

 How is the portable drinking water test done?